PhillypHenning/Witchlight/Sessions/Arc-3/Session-4.md

             - Karag's sense of direction
             - Skabatha's wind-up gizmo (Key to the bad guys story line, this is what the Minotaurs are here to pick up and trade)
             - Amulet with a Little Red Button
         - The room has illusion trap spell cast on it, when someone attempts to look into the Bronze Frog the back wall turns into a wall of frogs.
-Large frog heads lash out, 4x Atheltics checks (DC12), on failure the user is grappled.
+Large frog heads lash out, 4x Atheltics checks (DC12), on failure sthe user is grappled.
 Then the wall of frogs falls, Wisdom saving throw (DC15) on failure the person is thrown to the ground and takes 1d12 psychic damage every round until they make the Wisdom saving throw

     - The party who is downstairs looking into the house will see the following
         - A pool of greenish water in a large basin sits in the middle of the room